4 Building Your Online Presence

 Note: Working through unit learning activities will help you to meet the course learning outcomes and successfully complete your assessments.

-Assessment: See the Assessment section in Moodle for assignment details.
+See the Assessment section in Moodle for assignment details.

 Resources